Chapter 3701-30 Lead Screening and Assessment

 (A) “Board of health” means the board of health of a city or general health district or the authority having the duties of a board of health under section 3709.05 of the Revised Code.

-(3) Lives in or regularly visits a residential unit, child day-care facility, or school built before 1950;
+(3) Lives in or regularly visits a residential unit, child care facility, or school built before 1950;

-(4) Lives in or regularly visits a residential unit built before 1978 that has peeling, chipping, dusting, or chalking paint;
+(4) Lives in or regularly visits a residential unit built before 1978 that has deteriorated paint; this may include a day care center, preschool, the home of a child care provider or a relative.

 (5) Lives in or regularly visits a residential unit built before 1978 with recent ongoing or planned renovation/remodeling;

-(6) Has a sibling or playmate that has or did have lead poisoning; or
+(6) Has a sibling or playmate that has or did have an elevated blood lead level or lead poisoning; or

 (7) Frequently comes in contact with an adult who has a lead-related hobby, or occupation.

-(D) “Child day-care facility” means each area of any of the following in which child day-care, as defined in section 5104.01 of the Revised Code, is provided to children under six years of age:
+(C) "Child care facility" means each area of any of the following in which child care, as defined in section 5104.01 of the Revised Code, is provided to children under six years of age:

-(E) “Clearance examination” means an examination to determine whether the lead hazards in a residential unit, child day-care facility, or school have been sufficiently controlled.
+(D) "Clearance examination" means an examination to determine whether the lead hazards in a residential unit, child care facility, or school have been sufficiently controlled.
 A clearance examination includes a visual assessment, collection and analysis of environmental samples.

-(G) “Director” means the director of the Ohio department of health, the director#s designee, or the director#s authorized agent.
+(E) "Director" means the director of the Ohio department of health, the director's designee, or the director's authorized agent.

 (H) “Lead abatement” means a measure or set of measures designed for the single purpose of permanently eliminating lead hazards.
 “Lead abatement” includes all of the following: